sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

 * We should add some inbuilt util function that provides the final dataframe (or csv file, if predictions are very large to be saved in a memory) from the prediction tensors (if mode="prediction").
 * predict should return a `dict` of tensors (or a D1 layer?).
 * We should also add some utils to plot predictions and the actual values
+* The `tensors` are changed to `dataframe` (or csv) in package layer.
+The model layer will work only with tensors, it will always input

 #### The Layered Approach
 As suggested by @fkiraly, we can try a layered approach similar to the OSI model of Computer Networks.
 The model has multiple layers, and the data is transferred from one layer to another.